-Ten Thousand Villages’ artisan investment model puts the maker first.
-It is designed to give makers opportunity to gain a safety net of financial security and escape the cycle of poverty.
+Ten Thousand Villages does business differently than typical retailers.
+Our artisan investment model puts the maker first and is built on long-term partnerships and fair trade principles.
+It is designed to provide makers in developing countries opportunity to gain a safety net of financial security and break the cycle of poverty.

 Fair wage pricing is paid regardless of economic changes.